ZenGo-X/class/README.md

 Build
 -------------------
-Running `Cargo build` will also install PARI on the machine.
+Running `cargo build` will also install PARI on the machine.
 Follow the `test_encryption` test for usage.

 Contact
 -------------------